Updated Nov. 1, 2:51 p.m.

 Polling places are open from 7 a.m. to 8 p.m.
 You can look up your polling place here.

-If you live in Sacramento, Madera, Napa, Nevada or San Mateo counties, you’ll receive a vote-by-mail ballot and can either drop it off or mail it back.
+Voters in Sacramento, Madera, Napa, Nevada and San Mateo counties had ballots mailed to them, which they can either drop off or mail back.
 Your ballot must be postmarked on or before November 6 and received within three days of Election Day.
+If you didn’t receive your ballot, visit your county elections office.
 You can also opt to vote in person at a Vote Center, which unlike polling places, are unassigned.

 You can check the status of your mail-in or provisional ballot here.